AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 1. Click **Add User**.

 1. After adding project-level users, redeploy all environments to apply the changes.
 Adding a project-level user does not trigger a deployment automatically.
-This is an important step to ensure that the user can access a project environment using SSH.
+Redeployment is an important step to ensure that the user can access an environment using SSH.

 After you add the user, Adobe sends an email to the specified address with instructions for accessing the Adobe Commerce on cloud infrastructure project.